 The English Cathedral (Episcopal), in St. Catherine-street, is by far the most perfect specimen of Gothic architecture in America.
 It is well worthy a visit.
-The whole neighborhood is studded with churches - Roman Catholic, Presbyterian, Wesleyan and Methodist-each vieing with a lofty spire to make the ecclesistical architecture of the city worthy of comparison with the many public buildings with which Montreal abounds.
+The whole neighborhood is studded with churches-Roman Catholic, Presbyterian, Wesleyan and Methodist-east vicing with a lofty spire to make the ecclesiastical architecture of the city worthy of comparison with the many public buildings with which Montreal abounds.
+A new Catholic Cathedral is being erected corner of Dorchester and Cemetery streets to be second only in the world to St. Peter's at Rome, and after the same style of architecture.

 The new church of the Jesuits is a very imposing edifice.
-The interior is covered with frescoes of some incident in the lives of our Saviour and His Apostles.
+The interior is covered with frescoes of incidents in the lives of our Saviour and His Apostles.

-Erskine church, and John Knox church, (Scotch Presbyterian), are two fair specimens of modern Gothic.
-The Wesleyan Church, with its graceful lantern and spire, forms a conspicuous object, though its dimensions are overtopped by the large American Presbyterian church adjoining it.
+Erskine Church and John Knox Church, (Scotch Presbyterian), are two fair specimens of modern Gothic.
+The Wesleyan Church with its graceful lantern and spire, forms a conspicuous object, though its dimensions are overtopped by the large American Presbyterian Church adjoining it.

-A little further westward is a pretty little Gothic church (Episcopalian), dedicated to St. James the Apostle; and beyond that again, in the large Roman Catholic Seminary, at the Priest's farm, is a beautiful chapel, well worthy inspection.
-The grounds and gardens attached to the seminary are the most beautiful in Canada.
+A little further westward is a pretty little Gothic church (Episcopalian), dedicated to St. James the Apostle; and beyond that again, in the large Roman Catholic Seminary, at the Priests' farm, is a beautiful chapel, well worthy inspection.
+The grounds and gardens attached to the Seminary are the most beautiful in Canada.